WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

 Let’s be real: the main reason most open-source projects go unnoticed is that they’re just reinventing the wheel.
 After all, why would users ditch their trusty old tool and embrace your mediocre backup project?

-Also, a quick reminder: our innovations should ideally come from Step 1, not from market research.
-If your “innovation” comes from research, it’s probably just fluff.
-Anyone who’s been to grad school knows exactly what I mean.
+Also, a quick reminder: true innovations should ideally come from genuine needs, not from market research alone.
+If your "innovation" comes purely from research, it's probably just incremental improvement rather than breakthrough innovation.

 ### Build Projects You Actually Use